openlawlibrary/taf/docs/repo-creation-and-update-util.md

 Authentication repository's namespace can, but does not have to be equal to the namespace or target, repositories.
 If the authentication repository's path is `E:\root\namespace\auth-repo`, root directory will be determined as `E:\root`.
-If this default value is not correct, it can be redefined through the `--root-dir` option.
+If this default value is not correct, it can be redefined through the `--library-dir` option.
 If the `--namespace` option's value is not provided, it is assumed that the namespace of target repositories is equal to the authentication repository's namespace, determined based on the repository's path.
 E.g. Namespace of `E:\root\namespace2\auth-repo` is `namespace2`.